graciellehigino/ms_range_interactions/manuscript.md

 of this rationale with our method of updating range maps based on ecological interactions allows us to have a clearer idea of which information we are missing.
-For example, the lion (*Panthera leo*) was one of the species with the smallest difference between the original and the updated ranges (@fig:degree), but 59.5% of the GBIF occurrences for this species fell outside the IUCN range (@fig:gbif).
+For example, the lion (*Panthera leo*) was one of the species with the smallest difference between the original and the updated ranges, but 59.5% of the GBIF occurrences for this species fell outside the IUCN range (@fig:gbif).
 In this particular case, the IUCN maps seem to agree with species interaction data.
 However, the disagreement between the IUCN and the GBIF databases is concerning and suggests that the IUCN maps might underestimate the lion's distribution.
-On the other hand, *Leptailurus serval* and *Canis mesomelas* are two of the three species that lose the higher proportion of range due to the lack of paths to a herbivore (@fig:degree), but are also some of the species with the higher proportion of GBIF occurrences inside IUCN range maps (@fig:gbif).
+On the other hand, *Leptailurus serval* and *Canis mesomelas* are two of the three species that lose the higher proportion of range due to the lack of paths to a herbivore, but are also some of the species with the higher proportion of GBIF occurrences inside IUCN range maps (@fig:gbif).
 This indicates that the information we are missing for these two species is related to either the occurrence of an interaction or the presence of